-If this separation of potential φ and orientation θ can not be done, extracting the required control potential from the charged attitude feedback is significantly complicated.
+If this separation of potential φ_1 and orientation θ is not warranted by looking at the numerical results of the electrostatic field modeling, then the process of extracting the required control potential from the charged attitude feedback is significantly complicated.
 For the cylinder shape, this separation is justified by restricting the potentials to $\phi_2 = |\phi_1|$ and assuming the cylinder is symmetric.